Puff, the Magic Dragon: Parodies

 In the mid 1970s, an American Jewish band named Ruach created a parody version of the song entitled "Puff the Kosher Dragon".
 In the course of the song, Kosher Puff eats kosher food, has a bar mitzvah, fights anti-Semites, and finally marries and brings up his children as loyal members of the faith.
 The Ruach song has been noted as one of the first examples of a modern Jewish band using a popular secular tune.

 Both tune and elements of the lyrics were adapted in the controversial parody "Barack the Magic Negro", written and recorded by Paul Shanklin for Rush Limbaugh's radio program, after the term was first applied to then presidential candidate Barack Obama by movie and culture critic David Ehrenstein.
-In a Los Angeles Times op-ed column of March 19, 2007, Yarrow condemned the act as "shocking and saddening in the extreme," stating that "taking a children's song and twisting it in such vulgar, mean-spirited way, is a slur to our entire country and our common agreement to move beyond racism… It is almost unimaginable to me that Chip Saltzman, who sent the CD [as a Christmas greeting to NRC members], would seriously be considered for the top post of the Republican National Committee.
+In a Los Angeles Times op-ed column of March 19, 2007, Yarrow condemned the act as "shocking and saddening in the extreme," stating that "taking a children's song and twisting it in such vulgar, mean-spirited way, is a slur to our entire country and our common agreement to move beyond racism ...
+It is almost unimaginable to me that Chip Saltzman, who sent the CD [as a Christmas greeting to NRC members], would seriously be considered for the top post of the Republican National Committee.
 Puff, himself, if asked, would certainly agree."

 Vietnam War gunship

 During the Vietnam War, the AC-47 Spooky gunship was nicknamed the "Dragon" or "Dragon ship" by the Americans because of its armament and firepower.
 The nickname soon caught on, and American troops began to call the AC-47 "Puff the Magic Dragon".
-Robert Mason's Chickenhawk states, in reference to the Peter, Paul, and Mary song playing on a turntable: Puff the Magic Dragon' was making me uncomfortable.
+Robert Mason in his memoir Chickenhawk writes, in reference to the Peter, Paul, and Mary song playing on a turntable: Puff the Magic Dragon' was making me uncomfortable.
 It was the saccharine song that had inspired the naming of the murderous Gatling-gun-armed C-47s.
 I couldn't listen."